 The Club has a growing group of DF sailors at the club, sailing Tuesdays (cruising day) and alternate Saturdays (scroll down to see the program).
 On those Saturdays some formally compete with a short course racing format while other just join thefleet cruising the lake.

-The Dragon Force 65 and slightly larger 95 are a commercially available lightweight boat easily assembled and obtained from Hobby Warehouse (the Australian Distributor).
-It is a strictly controlled one-design class becoming increasingly popular across clubs and the newly incorporated club sailing at Lightsview.
+The Dragon Force 65 and larger 95 are a commercially available lightweight boat easily assembled and obtained from Hobby Warehouse (the Australian Distributor at https://www.hobbywarehouse.com.au/ ).